Egg Laying and Single Female Cockatiels

 • Sudden death.

 Hormones & Surgery: If your bird continues to lay more than 2 clutches of eggs per year despite all of the measures presented, take her to an avian veterinarian.
-Prescription, hormone therapy is available that may help your bird.
+Lupron, a prescription hormone therapy is available that may help your bird.
 Another method suggested, (when all other methods fail and when the hen is still in good health), is to allow the female to raise 1 clutch of chicks.
 This may end chronic egg laying.
 As a last resort, an avian vet may recommend that a chronic egg layer have a hysterectomy to prevent egg laying.
 An avian hysterectomy is the removal of just the 1 oviduct, not the ovary.
 Most of the egg's development takes place in the oviduct and the ovary is located near a very large artery which would make the procedure too risky.

 Thank you to all who shared pictures of their birds with us!